Keep calm. Carry on. Blitz it out. Dig for history. Death to the beaches.

 The 1940s are more real to Becky than her life, but when a friend moves back to town, she's forced to face the present.
 What happens when there’s no war left to fight?

-An epic, intimate family saga, The Winston Machine is an unmissable new state-of-the-nation show from internationally-renowned Kandinsky (Dinomania, Trap Street, Still Ill), recently hailed by The New York Times for their deeply intelligent, emotionally arresting and beautifully realised theatre.
+An intimate family saga, The Winston Machine is an unmissable new state-of-the-nation show from internationally-renowned company Kandinsky (Dinomania, Trap Street, Still Ill).

 Commissioned by New Diorama Theatre.